fjames86/dragons/README.md

 ### 2.4 Get host by name

-Equivalents to gethostbyname and gethostbyaddr are `get-host-by-name` and `get-host-by-addr`:
+Equivalents to the canonical gethostbyname and gethostbyaddr libresolv functions are `get-host-by-name` and `get-host-by-addr`:

+* `GET-HOST-BY-NAME` takes a string domain name and returns a list of SOCKADDR-IN instances.
+* `GET-HOST-BY-ADDR` takes a SOCKADDR-IN and returns a list of domain names.

 ```
 ;; Resolve a hostname to an internet address